21 September 2023

 Getting drunk for free!

 Lyon Street Food Festival Lyon just never runs out of reasons to drink all the time.
-Festivals one after the other.
-That being said, I was quite relieved I didn't have the fomo genes, otherwise my bank would have been seriously drained.
+Festivals, one after the other.
+That being said, I was quite relieved I didn't have the fomo genes in my system, otherwise my bank would have been seriously drained.
 I managed to choose my battles, still.
 And this Street Food Festival is one of those smart choices.
 Much recommended!

-All the things mentioned so far were activities beyond school but there also are a few nice things going on within the confines of the academic walls such as the Winter School.
-For the last 5 months, I have been stressed out and was pathologically disjointed and disconnected with the French system, thus, spending a week with these familiar faces was such a relieving and comforting thing.
+All the things mentioned so far were activities beyond school, but there also were a few nice things going on within the confines of the academic walls such as the Winter School.
+For the last 5 months, I have been stressed out and was pathologically disjointed and disconnected with the French system.
+Spending a week with familiar faces was such a breath of fresh air.
+Relieving and comforting, at the very core.

 After a year, part of the old me was dead and gone.
-I was dead proud finishing the masters in high spirits because gone are the days of bearing that label of being a leaver; feeling bad about not getting that sablay I initially worked for.
-Indeed, we are never denied, just redirected.
+I was dead proud finishing the masters in high spirits because gone are the days of bearing that label of being a leaver; feeling bad about not getting that sablay I initially worked for during my first attempt at getting a masters.
+As some said, we are never denied, only redirected.

 -----